 Login to the Lighthouse web UI as root or a Lighthouse Administrator, and upload the nom-sdi licence file under SETTINGS > System > Licensing > New.

-Click CONFIGURE > NetOps Modules > Manage Modules and wait until Activation is complete.
+Click CONFIGURE > NetOps Modules > Manage Modules and wait until Lighthouse activation is complete.

-Login to the Lighthouse web UI as root or a Lighthouse Administrator, and click CONFIGURE > NetOps Modules > IP Access > Client Configurations.
-Select the node to generation a configuration file for, then click Save.
+Login to the Lighthouse web UI as root or a Lighthouse Administrator, and click CONFIGURE > NetOps Modules > IP Access > Client Certificates.
+Enter a Certificate Name and click Create.

 5. Connect the VPN client

-The final step is to establish the VPN connection that allows IP Access to the Management LAN behind a node.
+The final step is to establish the VPN connection that allows IP Access to the Management LAN (and optionally other networks) behind a node.